🇦🇺 Australia

 Note: This occupation is on the Core Skills Occupation List (CSOL) only.
 Immigration pathways are employer-sponsored: Skills in Demand visa (Subclass 482 replacement) and Employer Nomination Scheme (Subclass 186).
 Independent points-tested visas (189, 190, 491) are not available.

-Demand for Primary Products Quality Assurance Officers in Australia
+Skills demand for Primary Products Quality Assurance Officer

 1. Obtain VETASSESS Skills Assessment – Compile qualifications, work references, and employment documentation.
-Apply to VETASSESS; receive assessment outcome within 12–16 weeks.
 Assessment must be 'suitable' or 'highly suitable'.

 2. Secure Australian Employer Sponsorship – Obtain a job offer from an Australian employer willing to sponsor for subclass 482 or 186 aligned with occupation code 311314.